Hiswe/hiswe.github.io/source/_drafts/vuejs-parceljs.md

 ## parcelJS

+### the good part

+- they keep the promise of “simplicity”
+- very good for developing a single page application
+- like the auto installation of missing dependencies

+### Some issues

+- they keep the promise of “simplicity”
+  - when you have a problem it's most likely you'll have to wait a new version
-- Had some problem while building `.vue` files in production mode
+- had some problem with building & minifying `.vue` files in production mode
 - [doesn't support (yet) babel 7](https://github.com/parcel-bundler/parcel/issues/868)
+- when building from an html file
+  - can't simply ignore assets: a `manifest.json` will be converted to `manifest.b01ff217.js`…
+  - no PWA support, and since every ressource is parsed can't include a dumb pwa file